nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find DUI Checkpoints in Nebraska?

-There are government approved DUI checkpoints in Nebraska.
+There are government-approved DUI checkpoints in Nebraska.
 The law also refers to them as sobriety checkpoints.
 The Nebraska Department of Roads and Transportation has oversight and management of these checkpoints.
-Usually the department issued a notice to state residents of the upcoming time schedules and locations of these checkpoints.
+Usually, the department issued a notice to state residents of the upcoming time schedules and locations of these checkpoints.
 Most times, these checkpoints are active when individuals are likely to be liable of impaired driving such as during the holidays or statewide concerts.
 These checkpoints are also an opportunity to track down criminals with outstanding warrants.

 Which is Worse; a DUI or DWI?